-- A cataract is a clouding or thick area over the lens of the eye.
+- A cataract is a clouding of the lens of the eye.

-- As a cataract develops, your eyesight may become cloudy or blurry or unclear.
+- As a cataract develops, your eyesight may become cloudy, blurry, or unclear.

-- Eventually, cataract surgery may be needed to fix your damaged eyesight.
+- Eventually, cataract surgery may be needed to fix your impaired eyesight.

-- Cataract surgery is one of the safest and most effective operations done.
+- Cataract surgery is one of the safest and most effective operations.